cathysnider/cathysnider.github.io/lando.md

    You must initialize Lando before you can go further, since Lando spins up the database that our site will be using.
 Go back to root of {mySiteName} folder
    `cd ../`
    and initialize it for Lando.
 A *.lando.yml* file will be created in your project folder.
 Lando has an extensive library of parameters.
 These are the ones we use to start: <br />
-   `lando init --source cwd --recipe drupal7  --webroot . --full --name {mySiteName}`
+   `lando init --source cwd --recipe drupal7 --webroot . --full --name {mySiteName}` `lando init --source cwd --recipe drupal7 --webroot . --php 7.2 --xdebug true --full --name {mySiteName}`

 ## 3. Start Lando